Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Exponential stability of the cyber-physical systems

+The CPS (\ref{SiDE-xy_app}) of the Euler-Maruyama method (\ref{EMMethod})-(\ref{def-X-app}) for the SDE (\ref{SDE_app}) consists of the physical subsystem and the cyber subsystem.
+The key questions (Q1) and (Q2) naturally arise.
+In this section, we address the problem (II) of fundamental importance and prove positive results to the key questions (Q1) and (Q2).
+These fundamental results and their applicaton to linear systems comprise a foundational theory of the CPSs of numerical methods for SDEs.

-Under some conditions (see \cite{gikhman1996, khas2012}), a seminal converse Lyapunov theorem \cite[Theorem 5.12, p172]{khas2012} states that, if SDE (\ref{SDE_app}) is $p$th moment exponentially stable, there is a Lypunov function that proves the exponential stability of the dynamical system.
-Therefore, the Lyapunov function for physical subsystem/SDE (\ref{SDE_app}) could be used to construct a candidate Lyapunov function for $p$th moment exponential stability of CPS/SiDE (\ref{SiDE-xy_app}).
-Applying Theorem \ref{Theorem_StableContinuous} to CPS/SiDE (\ref{SiDE-xy_app}), one can obtain the following result, which ensures that the cyber subsystem/the Euler-Maruyama method $X(t) $ defined by (\ref{EMMethod}-\ref{def-X-app}) shares the $p$th moment and hence almost sure exponential stability with physical subsystem/SDE (\ref{SDE_x_app}).
+Let us begin with the test problem (Q1) of the CPS (\ref{SiDE-xy_app}), to which Theorem \ref{Theorem_StableContinuous} and Theorem \ref{Theorem_AlmostSure} can be directly applied.
+Under some conditions (see \cite{gikhman1996, khas2012}), a seminal converse Lyapunov theorem \cite[Theorem 5.12, p172]{khas2012} states that, if the SDE (\ref{SDE_app}) is $p$th moment exponentially stable, there is a Lypunov function that proves the exponential stability of the dynamical system.
+One may postulate that the Lyapunov function for the physical subsystem (\ref{SDE_x_app}) could be used to construct a candidate Lyapunov function for the subsystem (\ref{SDE_y_app},\ref{Impulse_y_app}) due to their interrelation.
+The direct application of Theorem \ref{Theorem_StableContinuous} to the CPS (\ref{SiDE-xy_app}) shows that the CPS (\ref{SiDE-xy_app}) and hence the cyber system (\ref{EMMethod})-(\ref{def-X-app}) share the exponential stability with the physical system (\ref{SDE_app}).